Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Hypotension.md

 		- Add vancomycin 1.5 IV 12 hourly if line sepsis is possible
 - Other causes of hypotension
 	- Tension pneumothorax
+		- Do not wait for X-ray confirmation in an unstable patient
 	- Cardiac tamponade
 	- Massive pulmonary embolism
 	- Drug toxicity